-Bethel Seminary is dedicated to the training of men and women for Christian ministries.
-Many students will be ordained and will spend all their working time in church and related vocations.
-Increasingly, however, large numbers of capable and committed Christians express the need for more depth and background in knowledge and experience in order for them to serve Christ more effectively in their churches and communities.
+Increasingly, large numbers of capable and committed Christians express the need for more depth and background in knowledge and experience in order to serve Christ more effectively.
 They also want to understand and appreciate the dimensions of their own faith to a greater extent.

-In addition, many college graduates are not certain about their future vocations.
-A limited course of study gives them a basis for deciding whether a church vocation might be what God desires for them.
+Some are not certain about their future vocations.
+Certificate programs offer a limited course of study, giving individuals a basis for deciding whether a church vocation might be what God desires for them.
 Certificate programs include: